Stage 2 Lung Cancer

 • Weight loss

-Diagnosing Stage 2 Lung Cancer
+Diagnosing Lung Cancer Stage 2

 Diagnostic tests for lung cancer include:

-• A basic physical examination to assess your symptoms (if any)
+• A physical examination to assess symptoms

-Treatment Options for Stage 2 Lung Cancer
+Stage 2 Lung Cancer Treatment

 Surgery